 Foam wedges are useful when you’re sleeping on your back.
 You put one under your knees to make your spine open up and release the pressure from your Sciatic nerve.

 This allows you to sleep without putting any pressure on that nerve and feeling the strong pain.
 If necessary, put another pillow on top of the wedge to make your knees bend more.

-Body pillows have a similar job as wedges, but they work for side sleepers instead.
+Body pillows have a similar job as wedges, they work same the pillow for side sleepers .
 There are three types of body pillows: Straight rectangles, J-shaped, and U-shaped pillows.
 All of them can give you some relief if you use them between your legs when you sleep on your side, but U-shaped pillows are the best for Sciatica pain relief.